KohlsAdrian/google_maps_utils/README.md

-# google_maps_utils - An Android Google Maps Utils java project port
+# An Android Google Maps Utils original java project port for Flutter

 A Flutter/Dart project based on Android Google Maps Utils converted/ported to Dart/Flutter There are many packages that features Google Maps Utils, but none has the 3 main classes from the sources

+# Status: 3 of 78 classes converted

 ## How it works